spraphul/blog/_posts/2024-07-21-diffusion-models.md

 While the iterative nature of the sampling process can lead to slower generation speeds compared to VAEs and GANs, the compelling advantages in image quality, diversity, and training stability solidify Diffusion Models as a groundbreaking force in generative AI.
 With ongoing research exploring new variants and applications, the potential of these models to reshape the landscape of image generation and beyond is truly remarkable.

-### A Mathematical Symphony: Delving into the Mechanics of Diffusion Models
+### Diving into the Mechanics of Diffusion Models

 While the conceptual framework of diffusion models might seem intuitive, their inner workings are underpinned by an elegant mathematical foundation.
-To truly appreciate their capabilities, we must embark on a journey into the realm of probability distributions and Markov chains, unraveling the equations that orchestrate the intricate dance between diffusion and denoising.
+To truly appreciate their capabilities, we will explore the probability distributions and Markov chains behind diffusion models, understanding the equations that define the diffusion and denoising processes.

-#### Forward Diffusion: A Stochastic Dance with Noise
+#### Forward Diffusion:

 The forward diffusion process can be formalized as a Markov chain, a sequence of random variables where each step depends solely on the preceding one.
 Given an initial data point $x_0$, we iteratively sample noisy versions of the data by adding Gaussian noise according to the following equation: